gfrd/modern_egfrd/INSTALL.md

 3. Configure and build:

-   In general 'out-of-source' builds are preferred, so first make a sub-folder
+   In general 'out-of-source' builds are preferred, so first make a sub-folder.
+Then generate and build a Release configuration.
    ```
    > mkdir build
    > cd build